 Page

 Recommendations for Conversation 3

-Ordained Rostered Leaders
+Ministers of Word and Sacrament ·

 A. Minimum Salary Guidelines 5

 B. Housing 6

 C. Social Security and Workers' Compensation 6

 D. ELCA Pension and Other Benefits 7

 E. Professional Expenses 8

-F. Sabbath and Time Off 0
+F. Sabbath and Time Off ı O

+I

-Appendix
+Appendix İ

 A. Guidelines for the Provision and Use of Parsonages 11

 B. Minister's Reimbursement 13

 C. First Call Theological Education 15

 D. Sabbatical Recommendations 16

 E. Moving Policy 18

-F. Temporary and Supply Ministers
+F. Temporary and Supply Ministers 10

 19

-Worksheets
+Worksheets i

-Compensation Worksheet for Rostered Leaders 20
+Compensation Worksheet for Ministers of Word and 20

+Sacrament İ

+İ

-Compensation and Guidelines for Rostered and Lay Leaders Recommendations for Conversation
+Compensation and Guidelines for Ministers of Word and Sacrament, Ministers of Word and Service and Lay Leaders Recommendations for Conversation